 Three bedroom houses are the most in demand property type in Ballarat City.
 The HtAG Demand Profile for the LGA shows this very clearly.
 Unit sales numbers only exceed the sales volume for houses in the one bedroom category.

-The average house sales price in Ballarat City has never fallen – as can be seen in the forecast chart below.
+The median house price in Ballarat City has never fallen – as can be seen in the forecast chart below.
 Although many LGAs in Australia face challenges over the next two years, HtAG forecasts show that house prices will continue to rise in Ballarat City.

 The average house price is currently at an all-time high of $470,000 and that is expected to rise to A$530,000 by Q4 2021 – a 12.8 percent price rise over two years.
 House sales volumes peaked in Q4 2017 at 570.
 After falling steadily over the next four quarters, sales turnover dropped dramatically in Q1 2019 down to 230 sales in Q1 2019.
 House sales volumes have been rising steadily through 2019, reaching 360 sales in Q4.
 HtAG expects volumes of house sales to continue to rise, reaching 400 sales per quarter in Q4 2021.